Agnès Varda: La Pointe Courte (1954)

-The film was edited by Varda's friend and fellow "Left Bank" filmmaker Alain Resnais, who was reluctant to work on it because it was "so nearly the film he wanted to make himself" and its structure was very similar to his own Hiroshima mon amour (1959).
-While editing the film in Varda's apartment, Resnais kept annoying her by comparing the film to works by Luchino Visconti, Michelangelo Antonioni and others that she was unfamiliar with "until I got so fed up with it all that I went along to the Cinémathèque to find out what he was talking about."
-Resnais and Varda remained lifelong friends, though Resnais said they had nothing in common "apart from cats."
+The film was edited by Varda's friend and fellow "Left Bank" filmmaker Alain Resnais, who was reluctant to work on it because it was "so nearly the film he wanted to make himself"; Resnais's 1959 film Hiroshima mon amour would later feature a similar structure.
+Resnais and Varda remained lifelong friends, though Resnais said they had nothing in common "apart from cats".
 The film was immediately praised by Cahiers du Cinéma: André Bazin said, "There is a total freedom to the style, which produces the impression, so rare in the cinema, that we are in the presence of a work that obeys only the dreams and desires of its auteur with no other external obligations."
 François Truffaut called it "an experimental work, ambitious, honest and intelligent."
 Varda said that the film "hit like a cannonball because I was a young woman, since before that, in order to become a director you had to spend years as an assistant."
 But the film was a financial failure, and Varda made only short films for the next seven years.

 Varda is considered the grandmother and mother of the French New Wave.
 La Pointe Courte is unofficially but widely considered the first film of the movement.
 It was the first of many she made that focus on issues ordinary people face.
 Late in her life, she said that she was not interested in accounts of people in power but "much more interested in the rebels, the people who fight for their own life".